adnaniazi/krauseNiazi2019Analyses/README.md

     information about each file and their respective columns.

 2. Once all csv files are downloaded, they are consolidated into dataframes.
-The code used for this purpose is located in the `R` directory.
+The code used that does it is located in the `R` directory.
 This step results in three dataframes: `rna_kr_data`, `dna_kr_data`, `rna_wo_data` corresponding to RNA data of Krause/Niazi et al, DNA data of Krause/Niazi et al, and RNA data of